 Prayer Shawl Ministry

-Volunteers knit or crochet prayer shawls for members living with cancer, Friends at Home (home-confined members) and others in need of a reminder of the embracing love of God.
-Volunteers are requested to attend prayer shawl dedication services, which take place several times during the year.
-Please select P15 on your Time & Talents Covenant.
+Volunteers knit or crochet prayer shawls for members living with illness, those recovering from surgery, Friends at Home (home-confined members) and others in need of a reminder of the embracing love of God.
+We also prepare a prayer shawl for each of our graduating high school seniors.
+Volunteers are invited to gather monthly on the second Monday 4:00 p.m. in the church library to share joys and concerns, work alongside each other, and enjoy fellowship.
+We also receive your knitted and crocheted shawls prepared at home.
+Please select P29 on your Time & Talents Covenant.

 Prepare Food for the Pastoral Care Freezer